African Americans in the Revolutionary War: African American sailors

 Because of manpower shortages at sea, both the Continental Navy and Royal Navy signed African Americans into their navies.
 Even southern colonies, which worried about putting guns into the hands of enslaved people for the army, had no qualms about using Black men to pilot vessels and to handle the ammunition on ships.
 In state navies, some African Americans served as captains: South Carolina had significant numbers of Black captains.
 Some African Americans had been captured from the Royal Navy and used by the Patriots on their vessels.

+African American Spies

+African Americans served an underlying importance throughout the American Revolution.
+Though rare, some acted as spies, messengers, or guides for the continental army.
+Most famous of these is James Armistead Lafayette an enslaved man from New Kent County, Virginia.
+With his masters permission, he served with the mission to relieve Virginians of the constant harassment they faced by the British.
+Lafayette hovered around various British camps to receive information that he would give to the continental army.

 Patriot resistance to using African Americans

 Some revolutionary leaders began to be fearful of using Black men in the armed forces.
 They were afraid that enslaved people who were armed would cause slave rebellions.
 Slave owners became concerned that military service would eventually free their people.